 (6) If the required payment is not received, or the old licence is not returned, before the proposed issue day, the notice ceases to have effect or the replacement application is taken to have been withdrawn, as is stated in the notice.

-(7) If a notice ceases to have effect under subregulation (6), the Board may issue another notice under this regulation specifying a new proposed issue day for the licence.
+(7) If a notice ceases to have effect under subregulation (6), the Commissioner may issue another notice under this regulation specifying a new proposed issue day for the licence.

 [Regulation 7B inserted in Gazette 24 Jun 2008 p.
-2815-17.]
+2815-17; amended in Gazette 30 Jun 2011 p.
+2667.]

 7C.
 Fee for duplicate business licence